mmcdole/dots/README.md

 ...
 ```

-Each directory that has been stowed has its contents linked to the `$HOME` directory while still being centrally located in my `$HOME/dotfiles` git repo.
+each directory that has been stowed has its contents linked to the `$HOME` directory while still being centrally located in my `$HOME/dotfiles` git repo.